 ACM Doctoral Dissertation Award

-Only a PhD student’s advisor may nominate a dissertation.
-Student's advisor should submit a draft of the nomination statement (200-300 words in length) addressing why the candidate should receive this award to the student's graduate program.
+Only a PhD student’s thesis advisor may nominate a dissertation.
+Student's thesis advisor should submit a draft of the nomination statement (200-300 words in length) addressing why the candidate should receive this award to the student's graduate program.
+Note: The nomination statement should address the significance of the dissertation, not simply repeat the information in the abstract.

 To submit the draft: